-A “whetstone” — sometimes called a water stone (for Japanese versions) — is simply another word for “sharpening stone”.
+A “whetstone” — sometimes called a water stone (usually for Japanese versions) — is simply another word for “sharpening stone”.
 The word “whet” actually means “to sharpen (a knife or other type of tool)”.
 It has nothing to do with water, or being wet.
 This was very confusing to me at first.

 The history of whetstone usage in Japan is extensive.
-Whetstones were mined and processed for centuries, and were essential for military purposes (i.e. sword sharpening).
+Whetstones were mined and processed for centuries, and were essential for military purposes (i.e. for sword sharpening).
 Thanks to the historical importance of whetstones, the Japanese were able to develop excellent blade grinding and sharpening techniques over time.
 This tradition continues today as Japan constantly produces some of the best hand made kitchen knives in the world.